wmax641/dmarc-anal/README.md

 Grafana interface will be available on localhost:3000, and parsedmarc will begin reading from the configured mailbox/folder.
 However, the parsedmarc container may fail a few times before it works as it waits for elasticsearch app to become operatoinal.

 Then send some DMARC aggregate reports as attachments into the targeted mailbox/folder

+## Notes

+* Currently have to us elasticsearch 7.x, as 8.x operates radically differently with certs and auth.